Adverse Reaction to Drugs

 - A check on smoking status and appropriate advice on smoking reduction to lower the risk of periodontal disease and oral cancer

 - Assessment of alcohol use to identify alcohol abuse and dependence, and if necessary put the patient in contact with local support services

 - The screening of patients for early signs of mouth cancer

 - The reduction of dental injuries by encouraging people to wear mouth shields for contact sports

 - Team members will be kept up-to-date with any changes required to this policy in line with the information provided by local and national health agencies.

-The patient’s general health is always assessed at check-up appointment and medical conditions are identified if possible and patients sent for the relevant referral.
-This policy applies to all team members, who are expected to familiarize themselves with the policy and provide patients with advice.
+The patient’s general health is always assessed at check-up appointment, and medical conditions are identified if possible and patients sent for the relevant referral.
+This policy applies to all team members, who are expected to familiarise themselves with the policy and provide patients with advice.